mheere/koDropDown/readme.md

 ##Options (optional)##

 ####data2####
 A function that is called when a mixed dropdown is needed.
-If a callback is given it will expect items to be returned (if *data* returns *OptionItems* then *data2* should return *ActionItems* or vice versa!)
+If a data2 callback is given it will expect items to be returned (if *data* returns *OptionItems* then *data2* should return *ActionItems* or vice versa!)

 ####offsetElement####
 The jQuery element that instigates the dropdown.
 By default this is the dom element the widget was created on.

 ####closeOnSelectionMade  (true)####
 Since the default is true the popup is closed after a selection is made.
 To prevent this set it to false.
 You now are responsible for closing the widget either by calling the 'close' method on the widget or returning 'true' from the 'selectedItem' callback or simply clicking outside the popup!
 The mixed example shows a good use of this by disabling closing on selection so when 'OptionItems' are selected specific logic can be applied leaving the dropdown open.
-Then when an 'ActionItem' is selected it returns 'true' thus closing the dropdown.
+Then when an 'ActionItem' is selected it returns 'true' thereby closing the dropdown.

 ####position####
 There are four positions that can be given: RightDown, LeftDown (default), RightTop and LeftTop.